sorry-cypress/cy2/README.md

 # cy2

-The package changes cypress API server configuration on-the-fly using environment variable `CYPRESS_API_URL`.
-It passes down all the CLI flags as-si, so you can just use it instead of cypress.
+Change cypress API server configuration on-the-fly using environment variable `CYPRESS_API_URL`.
+It passes down all the CLI flags as-is, so you can just use it instead of cypress.

 ## Install